aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-01/lesson-01.md

 - [Open Processing](https://openprocessing.org/class/86575) (We will also use this today).
 - [CodePen](https://codepen.io/) (Another way to share code.
 I will show this one later.)
 - [How to setup Visual Studio Code for p5.j5](https://www.youtube.com/watch?v=yJw0SyKO9IU) (This will be the preffered way to work after you get the hang of how things work.
 I will explain how to do this later.)
+- You can even use the [Processing IDE with the p5.js mode](https://processing.org/)

 ### This website